Shamilkv34/book/nostarch/chapter03.md

 >
 > * Wrap in all modes with the `wrapping_*` methods, such as `wrapping_add`.
 > * Return the `None` value if there is overflow with the `checked_*` methods.
-> * Return the value and a boolean indicating whether there was overflow with the `overflowing_*` methods.
+> * Return the value and a Boolean indicating whether there was overflow with the `overflowing_*` methods.
 > * Saturate at the value’s minimum or maximum values with the `saturating_*` methods.
 #### Floating-Point Types

 Rust also has two primitive types for *floating-point numbers*, which are